SchematicHQ/contracts/terms/index_direct.md

 Any waiver, modification, or change to the Agreement must be in writing and signed or electronically accepted by each party.
 However, **Provider** may update **Technical Support**, the **SLA**, the **Security Policy**, or the **Acceptable Use Policy** by giving **Customer** 30 days prior notice.
 During the 30-day notice period, **Customer** may terminate the Agreement or affected Order Form upon notice if the update is a material reduction from the prior version and Provider cannot reasonably restore the prior version or a comparable alternative.
 If any term of this Agreement is determined to be invalid or unenforceable by a relevant court or governing body, the remaining terms of this Agreement will remain in full force and effect.
 The failure of a party to enforce a term or to exercise an option or right in this Agreement will not constitute a waiver by that party of the term, option, or right.

 ## 13.3 Governing Law and Chosen Courts.
-The **Governing Law** will govern all interpretations and disputes about this Agreement, without regard to its conflict of laws provisions.
-The parties will bring any legal suit, action, or proceeding about this Agreement in the **Chosen Courts** and each party irrevocably submits to the exclusive jurisdiction of the **Chosen Courts**.
+The laws of the State of Deleware will govern all interpretations and disputes about this Agreement, without regard to its conflict of laws provisions.
+The parties will bring any legal suit, action, or proceeding about this Agreement in the state and federal courts located in Deleware and each party irrevocably submits to the exclusive jurisdiction of the state and federal courts located in Deleware.

 ## 13.4 Injunctive Relief.
 Despite Section 13.3 (Governing Law and Chosen Courts), a breach of Section 11 (Confidentiality) or the violation of a party’s intellectual property rights may cause irreparable harm for which monetary damages cannot adequately compensate.
 As a result, upon the actual or threatened breach of Section 11 (Confidentiality) or violation of a party’s intellectual property rights, the non-breaching or non-violating party may seek appropriate equitable relief, including an injunction, in any court of competent jurisdiction without the need to post a bond and without limiting its other rights or remedies.